 Valuation of the Target

 Valuing the target company is a critical aspect of the deal negotiation stage.
-Various methods and approaches are used to determine the value of a selling company, and the choice of method often depends on the nature of the industry, the financial condition of the target, and the specific dynamics of the deal.
+Various methods and approaches are used to determine the value of a selling company, and the choice of method often depends on the nature of the industry, the financial condition of the various potential target companies, and the specific dynamics of the deal.
 Here are some common valuation methods:

 It is common for M&A professionals to use a combination of these methods to triangulate a reasonable valuation range.
 Negotiations may involve discussions on which valuation method or combination of methods is most appropriate for the specific circumstances of the deal.
 The agreed-upon valuation serves as a foundation for determining the purchase price and the overall structure of the deal.